JPedro2/WxT-QA-BOT/README.md

 **Front-end Information**
 - Front-end is a simple static .HTML site with a form pushing to our API route /addEntry
 - Utilising StatiCrypt for simple page encryption (https://www.npmjs.com/package/staticrypt)
-- Current page is password protected using the password "webexisawesome"
 - Page hosted at https://app.netlify.com/sites/suspicious-mayer-f99e85/overview using my netlify account
 - Currently manually deploying the site due to having to run the staticrypt script after updating, but this could be automated with a pipeline